Suffolk Downs station: Renovations

 The station was closed for one year starting on June 25, 1994 as Suffolk Downs, Beachmont, Revere Beach, and Wonderland stations were rebuilt as part of the Blue Line Modernization Program.
 Blue Line service temporarily ended at and buses served the closed outer stations during the project.
 Because Suffolk Downs station had been completely rebuilt just decade before, it needed just $3 million worth of work, compared to $9 million each at Revere Beach and Wonderland and $27 million for a completely new station at Beachmont.
 The inbound platform was extended 100 feet to the south, and the outbound platform an equal length to the north.
 The stations reopened on June 24, 1995.

 Unlike most MBTA rapid transit stations, Suffolk Downs has no direct MBTA bus connections; the nearest route is the about 700 feet to the southwest.
 However, during the 2013 reconstruction and closure of Orient Heights, Suffolk Downs was used as the terminus of the replacement shuttle bus service.
 The footbridge was closed on March 22, 2021, due to structural deterioration, but the station remained open.
 Passengers needing to cross between platforms had to take a train one stop to Orient Heights or Beachmont.
 The footbridge deck was replaced during closure of the outer portion of the Blue Line from May 22 to June 8, 2022.
 The footbridge reopened in October 2022.

 Averaging just 521 daily boardings in FY 2019, Suffolk Downs is the least-used fare-controlled station on the MBTA subway system.
 The redevelopment of the Suffolk Downs site is expected to substantially increase ridership to Suffolk Downs and Beachmont stations.
 The developer, HYM Investment Group, has committed $20 million for transit projects including modifications to both stations.
-Reconstruction of the station is expected to begin between FY 2023 and FY 2027.
+By 2022, reconstruction of the station was expected to begin between FY 2023 and FY 2027.
 Conceptual design began in mid-2022.
 As of July 2025, the MBTA plans to replace two staircases in the station by 2026.